 Google changes the way it ranks sites from time to time – and it shakes up search results and website rankings.
-Rather than get mad about it if you were negatively effected, I find it important to dig into what changed, try to figure out why, and in that way predict what’s coming next – and how you can stay ahead of the curve (usually by increasing the user experience, quality of content and authority of links to your site over time.)
+Rather than get mad about it if you were negatively affected, I find it important to dig into what changed, try to figure out why, and in that way predict what’s coming next – and how you can stay ahead of the curve (usually by increasing the user experience, quality of content and authority of links to your site over time.)

 Late July – Early August 2018